Q: How do I introduce new chickens into my old flock?

-You can also watch this YouTube videos to see additional tips and advice on quarantine:
+You can also watch this YouTube videos ad to see additional tips and advice on quarantine:

-Now, onto the introduction: the most important peace-making technique is to allow the birds to see one another, and even be in the same SPACE together, without having physical access to one another.
+The most important peace-making technique is to allow the birds to see one another, and even be in the same SPACE together, without having physical access to one another.
 This will allow them to work out the pecking order through subtler cues.
 If you have a run, you can achieve this by putting the new birds in the run with your old-timers but separating them with chicken wire, hardware cloth, or something else that'll do the same job.
 (Making sure, of course, that they all have access to food and water.)
-Do this for a week before introducing them to the flock.
+Do this for a week, or even two, before letting them in with the main flock.

-After that first week, when you're ready to make the transition, we've heard that it's easiest to first introduce the new birds once they're all sleeping- the idea being that upon awakening your resident flock will notice the new guys but be too groggy and interested in eating to attack them right away.
-We're not sure about this because we haven't tried it, but heck... it's worth a try, right?
+After that first week, when you're ready to make the transition, some people advise that it's easiest to first introduce the new birds once they're all sleeping--the idea being that upon awakening your resident flock will notice the new guys but be too groggy to realize that things have changed, and/or too interested in eating to attack them right away.
+This doesn't seem to always be the case--some girls do notice immediately!--but morning introductions can't really hurt.

 A few warfare-alleviating tactics we can say with certainty that reduce fighting all involve distraction.
 If your girls have nothing better to do they'll chase the poor newcomers and pick on them relentlessly.
 Distract them and you'll find they're much less mean.
 Tried and true distraction techniques include: